juntylpro1/secure-enterprise/config-stack.md

 {: #stack-define-variables}
 {: ui}

-The input variables that you define for the stack are configured by users after the stack is added to a private catalog.
+The input variables that you define for the stack are configured by users after the stack is added to a project from a private catalog.
 Similarly, the output variables that you select display for users at the stack level.
 Don't select variables that users shouldn't configure.
 For example, if your stack requires a specific value for an input variable, such as a storage plan, don't select the storage plan input.
 Don't select [references that link the deployable architectures together](/docs/secure-enterprise?topic=secure-enterprise-config-project&interface=ui#reference-values) within your stack.
 If you do so, the connection between those architectures might break and the stack might not successfully deploy.

 Complete the following steps: